BoulderCounty/rcv-rla/README.md

 ### 5.3.
 Create the RAIRE formatted CVR file
 - [ ] 5.3.1.
 Navigate to http://localhost:8887/html/ConvertCVRToRAIREwithJSON.html
 - [ ] 5.3.2.
 Load the four .json files from the Dominion Voting System that you placed in `c:\rcv-data\bccr`
 - [ ] 5.3.3.
-Review the "_Then choose options on how to deal with some issues_" and "_Next, choose the ballot types you want to audit._" parameters and adjust if appropriate
+Review the `Then choose options on how to deal with some issues` and `Next, choose the ballot types you want to audit` parameters and adjust if appropriate
 - [ ] 5.3.4.
 Select the contest being audited by checking the appropriate checkbox
 - [ ] 5.3.5.
 Copy the JSON text between the --------------- boundaries for the contest you are auditing.
 Place this in an empty notepad text file, or leave this browser tab open.
 You will insert this data into the notebook in a later step.
 Don't worry - if you lose this, you'll be able to regenerate it using steps 5.3.1-5.3.4 above.
 - [ ] 5.3.6.
 Scroll to the bottom of the page, and click the `Download RAIRE format` link.
 Make a note of where this file is saved and move the file to `c:\rcv-data\bccr` -OR- choose to save it in `c:\rcv-data\bccr` if prompted.
 Name the file (or rename it if it automatically saves with an alternate name) as `RAIRE.txt`